Homepage Crafts Unlimited (UK)

 Doll - General

-Can you repair damage to soft rubbery plastic dolls?
+Can damage to soft rubbery plastic dolls be repaired?

-I can restring soft rubbery plastic dolls and also (as long as I can get to them) replace the eyes.
+Soft rubbery plastic dolls can often be restrung and also the eyes can be replaced.
 However, it is impossible to make repairs to broken, torn or missing parts such as fingers, limbs, bodies etc and also to thin waxy dolls (example).
 The soft plastic defeats most repair materials and paint.

 Top

-I am afraid that this is not possible.
-New replacement body and limb parts for dolls are impossible to find and, due to the huge variation in size, shape and colour it would be impossible for me to hold a meaningful stock even if they were easy to find.
+I am afraid that it is very difficult to find an exact matching part.
+New replacement body and limb parts for dolls are impossible to find and, due to the huge variation in size, shape and colour it would be impossible for many hospitals to hold a meaningful stock even if they were easy to find.
+However, that does not mean that a hospital cannot find something for you that is roughly the same shape, design and fitting.
+However, you will be lucky to find something that is also the same colour so some re-painting may be necessary.

-I can only suggest looking in second-hand shops, charity shops or boot-sales to try and find a donor doll who could supply the missing part.
+The other alternative I can suggest is to look in second-hand shops, charity shops or boot-sales to try and find a donor doll who could supply the missing part.

 Top

 My daughter has drawn on the face of her doll with ball-point and felt-tip pens.
-I have tried everything to remove the stains, can you help?
+I have tried everything to remove the stains, any ideas?

-If the face is made of cloth then the answer is to replace it with a new face, which would be between £10 and £15.
+If the face is made of cloth then the answer is to replace it with a new face.
 If the head is plastic then I am afraid this is a difficult problem.
 I was recently asked the same thing by a chemist and his wife (who had a degree in physics) and they had come up with no solution to the marked plastic face of a doll.
 Although cream cleaners and "Stain Devils" cleaners took some of the stain away, there was always a deep stubborn stain in the plastic that could not be removed.

 Jenny Barritt wrote to say she had used an acne cream with a peroxide base on a soft plastic, baby born type doll marked by a felt tip pen.
 She rubbed it on the stain then washed it off and after only 3 applications the stain had disappeared.
 She reported that it seemed to continue working even after it had been washed off.